 Many regard destroying as the most secure way of eliminating data.
 Not only is the information destroyed, the physical device is, too.
 Once destroyed, the device cannot be reused as originally intended.
 So it’s obviously not the solution if you are looking to get some value back from your electronics by reselling them.
 But it does effectively mean the original device no longer exists, meaning there is no risk to its contents or its previous owner.

 Physical destruction methods include disintegration, incineration, pulverizing, shredding, and melting.

 NOTICE THAT WE DIDN’T INCLUDE DELETING?

 Simply deleting files, emptying “recycling bins,” and clearing caches and temporary files, does not go far enough to clear or purge information from a device.
-Even performing a “factory reset” leaves some things untouched, like the contents of a SIM or SD card or any other non-local storage.
-In general, user-friendly utilities are going to leave devices open to risks that clearing, purging, and destroying do not.
+Even performing a “factory reset” leaves some things untouched, like the contents of a sim or SD card or any other non-local storage.
+In general, user-friendly utilities are going to leave the devices open to risks that clearing, purging and destroying do not.